Destinations Italy Milan & Lakes

 DinnerEat

-Mistral at Grand Hotel Tremezzo · or back to your own hotel
+Mistral at Grand Hotel Villa Serbelloni · or back to your own hotel

 Tremezzo · west shore

-If you're not staying at Tremezzo, book a dinner at Mistral — one Michelin star, lakeside terrace, sunset light over Bellagio across the water.
-The night-of train back to the hotel by water taxi is the last great Como moment.
+If you're not staying at Tremezzo, book a dinner at Mistral (one Michelin star, lakeside terrace, sunset light over Bellagio across the water); the water-taxi ride back to your hotel afterward is the last great Como moment.
 If you are staying at Tremezzo, the same dinner is downstairs.

 €€€€€1 MichelinBook ahead